Professional practice

 Chris is described by the leading legal directories as “Always superb.
 He has a razor-sharp mind,” “an unflappable barrister who has a rigorous mind and a very good reputation,” “an excellent choice for factually and legally complex cases”.

-Chris is a CEDR accredited mediator and he also accepts appointments on ICC, LCIA, LMAA, SCMA and ad hoc terms.
-Chris is also a member of the Association of Average Adjusters.
+Chris is a CEDR accredited mediator and LMAA Supporting Member and also accepts appointments as arbitrator on LMAA, SCMA, DIAC, SIAC and ad hoc terms.
+Chris is also a member of the Baltic Exchange and Subscriber to the Association of Average Adjusters.

 - What others say